Email Templates¶

 Starter Templates¶

-This does not contain anything.
-You may choose to modify a copy of this one by inserting a footer with your church’s basic information and an {unsubscribe} link.
+This does not contain any content except an {unsubscribe} link.
+You may choose to modify a copy of this one by inserting a footer with your church’s basic information.
 That will insure that every email that is sent by your users contains that information.

 The default Role is Everyone.
 Obviously, for your church’s basic template, you certainly want everyone to be able to use it.